Mkrtich91/getting-char-index6/README.md

-# Getting a Character Index
+# Getting The Character Index

 Beginner level task for practicing loops (for, while, do..while).